songzhihenry/Projects_of_Advanced_Machine_Learning_course/README.md

 - **Assignments:** Solutions to course assignments showcasing mathematical derivations and practical implementations.
 - **Projects:** Practical applications of machine learning techniques learned throughout the course.
 - **Code Examples:** Implementation of machine learning algorithms
-- **Notes** Detailed explanations and theoretical background of implemented algorithms introduced in the course.
+- **Note:** Detailed explanations and theoretical background of implemented algorithms introduced in the course.

 ## Acknowledgments